 Blood orange season

 Blood oranges grow during the summer and mature in the autumn, ready to harvest in December and January, still by hand according to tradition.

 WATCH: check out the S.Pellegrino live cam to a Sicilian citrus grove: watch your citrus.

 The sanguinello and moro varieties tend to have a more accentuated dark-ruby flesh than the tarocco variety.

 A separate category must be made for the blood oranges of Sicily, among which some varieties that represent the national and international excellences of this wonderful fruit stand out:

 Traditionally tarocco oranges can be enjoyed just as they are, although in Sicily they are also popular made into a fresh and spectacular salads.
 Try this recipe for a traditional Sicilian orange salad.

-Or, if you want to try another twist on dessert try making wonderfully refresing jelly with your tarocco oranges - here's the recipe for blood orange and prosecco jelly.
+Or, if you want to try another twist on dessert try making wonderfully refreshing jelly with your tarocco oranges - here's the recipe for blood orange and Prosecco jelly.

 If you have a sweet tooth try baking your tarocco oranges into a stunning citrus tart decorated with blood orange slices - here's the recipe.